rudijs/koa-json-logger/README.md

 Currently the only supported config options are:

--`name` which configures the log file name and name property of the log entry.
+- `name` which configures the log file name and name property of the log entry.

--`path` which configures the log directory (relative) to use.
+- `path` which configures the log directory (relative) to use.

       app.use(koaJsonLogger({
         name: 'myCoolApp',